Augmented reality-assisted surgery

-Augmented reality-assisted surgery (ARAS) is a surgical tool utilizing technology that superimposes a computer-generated image on a surgeon’s view of the operative field, thus providing a composite view for the surgeon of the patient with a computer generated overlay enhancing the operative experience.
-It can be used for training, preparation for an operation, or performance of an operation.
-ARAS can be performed using a wide array of technology, including an optical head-mounted display (OHMD)—such as the Google Glass XE 22.1 or Vuzix STAR 1200 XL—and a digital overlay from robotic and laparoscopic surgery feeds.
-The technique has been primarily been tested in the urological and cardiovascular domains.
+Augmented reality-assisted surgery (ARAS) is a surgical tool utilizing technology that superimposes a computer-generated image on a surgeon's view of the operative field, thus providing a composite view for the surgeon of the patient with a computer generated overlay enhancing the operative experience.
+In addition, augmented reality interfaces (ARI) with ARAS allow for non-physical contact by recognizing speech from surgeons and lowering the chances of physical contamination while operating.
+ARAS can be used for training, preparation for an operation, or performance of an operation.
+Surgeons are a great way in which these procedures are implemented into medicine.
+ARAS can be performed using a wide array of technology, including an optical head-mounted display (OHMD)—such as the Google Glass XE 22.1 or Vuzix STAR 1200 XL.
+A study recorded a relatively positive reaction among trainees towards this technology in the operation room as the ARAS device guided them through a procedure.
+Some ARAS devices also provide a digital overlay from robotic and laparoscopic surgery feeds.
+Augmented reality assisted surgery devices have been growing in use in various medical fields such as imagining, interactive body mapping, and modeling possible cancerous growths.
+It is also being used as a way to plan before executing a complicated surgery.
+This technology has some specialized uses in urological and cardiovascular areas.